-BUSN 2370 - Medical Office Billing/Coding/Insurance
+BUSN 2370 - Medical Office Billing/Coding/Insurance (3)

-Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011.
 Provides an introduction to medical coding skills and applications of international coding standards for billing of health care services.
 Provides the knowledge and skills to apply coding of diagnostic statements and procedures for billing purposes.
 Provides an introduction to medical coding as it relates to health insurance.
 Topics include: International classification of diseases, code book formats; coding techniques; formats of the ICD and CPT manuals; health insurance; billing, reimbursement, and collections; and managed care.

-BUSN 2380 - Medical Administrative Assistant Internship I
+BUSN 2380 - Medical Administrative Assistant Internship I (4)

-Prerequisite: Must be in last semester of program.
-With advisor approval, may take concurrently with last semester courses.
 Provides student work experience in a medical office environment.
 Topics include: application of classroom knowledge and skills, work environment functions, and listening/following directions.
-Students will be under the supervision of the Business Administrative Technology program faculty and/or persons designated to coordinate work experience arrangements.
+Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements.

-BUSN 2390 - Medical Administrative Assistant Internship II
+BUSN 2390 - Medical Administrative Assistant Internship II (6)

-Prerequisite: Must be in last semester of program.
-With advisor approval, may take concurrently with last semester courses.
 Provides student work experience in a medical office environment.
 Topics include: application of classroom knowledge and skills, work environment functions, and listening/following directions.
-Students will be under the supervision of the Business Administrative Technology program faculty and/or persons designated to coordinate work experience arrangements.
+Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements